zhangyyyi/infoextract/README.md

 # infoextract
-analyse off-line log to extract info for further DA
+A SIMPLE APPLICATION which analyses off-line log via hadoop/MR to extract info for further DA.